 Using the platform you can share numerous things such as calendars, folders, documents, mailboxes, organize meetings, etc. But when it stops working, it may hamper your work.
-Hence, Outlook is one of the highly professional software that also has solution for each error.
-With the help of a technical expert, whatever the issue you are facing will get resolve.
+Hence, Outlook is one of the highly professional software that also has solutions for each error.
+With the help of a technical expert, whatever issue you are facing will get resolved.
 Below, we have listed the solution as directed by an expert, have a look.

 The symptoms of outlook disconnected problem are as follows:

 - You may get the error message like – cannot start Microsoft outlook or cannot open the outlook window or the set of folders cannot be opened.

 - The Microsoft Exchange administrator has made a change that requires you to quit and restart outlook.

 - You may see messages such as: Trying to connect or disconnect.

 How you can Fix Outlook that is Disconnected?

 If your outlook says disconnected then always restart your PC.
 Before going to any Outlook settings changes, you should restart your system.
 When you restart your PC, it will load Outlook again completely which might resolve your problem.

 2. Ping the server to check Outlook Disconnected status